TrickyTroll/good-bot/README.md

 source ~/.zshrc
 ```

-All future sessions with have `~/go` as their GOPATH.
+All future sessions are going to have `~/go` as their GOPATH.

 ### Checking for Go env vars